kossmanf/bachelorThesis/README.md

 9. generateTrainingTestDataForLM
-This folder contains all the files for generating training and test data for the language model. generateTrainingData.py: File for generating training and test data. trainingDataLM
+This folder contains all the files for generating training and test data for the language model. generateTestAndTrainingData.py: File for generating training and test data.

 10. trainingDataLM
-This folder contains all the training data for the language model. trainingData_10highestScores.pt: Training data with the 10 highest scoring symbols. trainingData_10lowestScores.pt: Training data with the 10 lowest scoring symbols. trainingData_10highestScores_10lowestScores.pt: Training data with the 10 highest and 10 lowest scoring symbols. trainingData_all.pt: Training data with all symbols.
+This folder contains all training data for the language model: trainingDataK2.pt: Each data set contains twice as many negative symbols as positive symbols per proof. trainingDataK5.pt: Each data set contains five times more negative than positive symbols per proof.

 11. testDataLM
-This folder contains all the data for testing the language model. testData_10highestScores.pt: Test data with the 10 highest scoring symbols. testData_10lowestScores.pt: Test data with the 10 lowest scoring symbols. testData_10highestScores_10lowestScores.pt: Test data with the 10 highest and 10 lowest scoring symbols. testData_all.pt: Test data with all symbols.
+This folder contains all test data for the language model: testDataK2.pt: For each proof, the data set contains twice as many negative symbols as positive symbols. testDataK5.pt: For each proof, the data set contains five times as many negative symbols as positive symbols.

 12. training
 Files for training neural networks are stored here.